How to Become a Pilot in India After 12th? - Complete Guide

 Give the DGCA Ground Exams

-The following Subjects are included in the DGCA Ground Exams:
+The following subjects are included in the DGCA Ground Exams:

 Air Regulations